 Property distribution is one of the major factors spouses will consider when filing for divorce.
 Both feel entitled to a certain split of assets and their opinions often differ.
 This issue often leads to contested and heated cases.
 Like many states, New Jersey is an equitable distribution state and assets will be divided in an equitable fashion.
 Equitable distribution is the fair and just allocation of assets.
 This does not always mean equal and the involved parties may disagree with what the state deems fair.
 New Jersey courts often encourage couples to come to an agreement outside of court to save time and money for both the couple and the state.
 Parties are free to agree to terms through mediation, but when that is not an option or fails, this issue will be addressed in court.
+Contact Paris P. Eliades Law Firm, LLC for a consultation today.

-Marital and separate property
+Marital and exempt property

 Once the court decides what is marital property and what is separate property, they will assign a monetary value to the assets and debt.
 The court will take into consideration the parties’: